-On this date, the Hall of Fame opened its doors to the greatest player who ever laced up a pair of skates in the National Hockey League.
+On this date, the Hockey Hall of Fame opened its doors to the greatest player who ever laced up a pair of skates in the National Hockey League.
 Also, we saw a pair of historic first overall draft picks made on June 23.
+So let’s begin our daily trip back in time to relive all the best moments.

 The Class of 99

 The Hockey Hall of Fame announced its newest class for induction on June 23, 1999.
-The class of ’99 was all about number 99.
-The Hall of Fame waived the three-year waiting period and announced that Wayne Gretzky will be inducted that fall, just over two months after he played his final game in the NHL.
+The class of ’99 was all about No. 99.
+The Hall of Fame waived the three-year waiting period and announced that Wayne Gretzky would be inducted that fall, just over two months after playing his final game in the NHL.

 Veteran referee Andy van Hellemond and Ian Morrison, who was honored as a builder, joined Gretzky in the 1999 induction class.